-Dr. Michael Gradisar is a Professor in Clinical Child Psychology and Director and Clinical Psychologist at the Child & Adolescent Sleep Clinic at Flinders University.
+Dr. Michael Gradisar is a Professor and Director and Clinical Psychologist at the Child & Adolescent Sleep Clinic at WINK Sleep in Australia, and the Head of Sleep Science at Sleep Cycle in Sweden.
 Dr. Gradisar has specialized in the treatment of pediatric sleep problems since 2006.
 He has provided training to over 420 psychologists throughout Australia on the treatment of pediatric sleep disorders, and published several research studies evaluating the treatment of insomnia and circadian rhythm disorders in children, adolescents and adults.
 In all, Dr. Gradisar has over 100 publications in peer-reviewed journals, has authored several book chapters, and has presented on sleep-related research and intervention internationally.

 Pesonen, A.K., Gradisar, M., Kuula, L., Short, M., Merikanto, I., Tark, R., Raikkonen, K., & Lahti, J. (2018).
 REM fragmentation associated with depressive symptoms and genetic risk for depression in a community-based sample of adolescents.
 Journal of Affective Disorders, 245, 757-763.

 Heath, M., Johnston, A., Dohnt, H., Short, M.A., & Gradisar, M. (2018).
 The role of pre-sleep cognitions in adolescent sleep-onset problems.
 Sleep Medicine, 46, 117-121.

 Cooney, M., Short, M.A., & Gradisar, M. (2018).
 An open trial of bedtime fading for sleep disturbances in preschool children: A parent group education approach.
 Sleep Medicine, 46, 98-106.